Boosting quantum annealing performance through direct polynomial unconstrained binary optimization: Conclusion

 On top of that, formulating certain problems as PUBO can reveal underlying structures and give insights into the complexity of certain problems.
 As a case in point, rewriting 3-SAT instances generated by \algorithm{uniquePT4} (a generator constructing benchmark problems with unique solutions~\cite{Hsieh2021}) in PUBO form leads to a cost Hamiltonian described by only local fields that can be trivially solved.
 In addition, our numerical analysis of the minimum energy gap reveals characteristics of other 3-SAT generators found in Ref.~\cite{Hsieh2021} (e.g., the fact that the generator \algorithm{uniquePT1} creates on average harder instances than \algorithm{toughSAT}), which are relevant for future studies of both classical and quantum algorithms where these generators can be used for benchmark purposes.

-Although in this work we have focused on the paradigmatic 3-SAT problem, it is plausible that a similar exponential scaling advantage holds for other problems which are naturally described as a PUBO, such as those exemplified in \cref{sec:pubo} for some examples.
+Although in this work we have focused on the paradigmatic 3-SAT problem, it is plausible that a similar exponential scaling advantage holds for other problems which are naturally described as a PUBO, such as those exemplified in \cref{app:other_PUBO}.
 In the future, it will be interesting to quantitatively study potential speedups also for these and other problems.
-Another interesting question is whether the presence of multiqubit operators modifies the behavior of quantum resources during the annealing sweep \cite{Orus2004,Lanting2014,Hauke2015,Santra2024}.
+Another interesting question is whether the presence of multi-qubit operators modifies the behavior of quantum resources during the annealing sweep~\cite{Orus2004,Lanting2014,Hauke2015,Santra2024}.
+Finally, the favorable scaling of the adiabaticity time for certain families of 3-SAT problems, as suggested by our analysis of the minimum energy gap in \cref{subsec:scaling}, encourages more systematic studies comparing the time complexity of quantum annealing to state-of-the-art classical algorithms~\cite{Punnen2022,Glover2022,Du2025}.